MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 ![](images/Pressable-Button-720px.jpg)<br>

 ## 2D Slate Interaction
 A 2D Slate is a holographic container hosting 2D app contents, such as web browser.
-The design concept for interacting with a 2D slate is to leverage the mental model of interacting with a physical touch screen.
-For interacting with the slate contact:
+The design concept for interacting with a 2D slate is to leverage the mental model of interacting with a physical touch screen.<br>
+For interacting with the slate contact:<br>
 * With the assistance of fingertip cursor and proximity shader, users perceive good sense of "touching" with their index fingers to press a hyperlink or a button.
 * They can use an index finger to scroll a slate content up and down.
-* Using two index fingers can zoom in and out the slate content.
+* Using two index fingers can zoom in and out the slate content. <br>
-For manipulating the 2D slate itself:
+For manipulating the 2D slate itself:<br>
 * Users can approach their hands toward corners and edges to reveal the closest manipulation affordances.
 * By grabbing the manipulation affordances, users can perform uniform scaling through the corner affordnaces and reflow via the edge affordances.
 * Grabbing the holobar at the top of the 2D slate can users move the whole slate.